Warspoot/LLM-Plugin/readme.md

 I would also recommend changing the prompts to something else if your model seems to struggle or generates useless jargon.

 Any translations made by this plugin are found at `hachimi/localized_data/assets/llm_cache/` in unity name format (i was too lazy to reimplement hachimi's method)

+Currently incompatible with endpoints that use api keys because i am a lazy bum to include the api key in the request